As a content marketer, one of your priorities is to help your readers and search engine crawlers better understand the information on each web page.

-This is a must-have tool for every WordPress blog owner, and the best part of it is that – this tool is FREE.
+This is a must-have tool for every WordPress blog owner, and the best part is that it is FREE.

 Yoast SEO plugin will let you know if your content is SEO optimized.
 And if there is something wrong with your on-page SEO, you’ll see a notification like color indicating where the problem is.

-Though not every aspect covers this post, you’ll have the benefits to evaluate with the Yoast SEO plugin.
+Though not every aspect covers this post, you’ll have the benefits of evaluating with the Yoast SEO plugin.
 But you have the luxury of measuring your content on-page optimization progress with this SEO tool.

 Keyword research and popularity contest is still the base of content marketing.
 With Google keyword planner, you can search for keywords with better ROI, Ad group ideas, determine the performance of each keyword in the market, and create a new keyword list.

-For more on how to use keyword planner, take this short 3 minutes video.
+For more on how to use a keyword planner, take this short 3 minutes video.